-In 2000, an international group of anthropologists, field and research scientists, museum curators and educators asked the question: how can we connect real world scientific research with classrooms and the public?
+In 2000, an international group of anthropologists, field and research scientists, museum curators and educators asked the question: How can we connect real world scientific research with classrooms and the public?
 Dr. Annalies Corbin founded the PAST Foundation as the answer to the question.

-PAST faculty are anthropologists, researchers and educators.
+PAST staff are anthropologists, researchers and educators.
 We believe understanding complex societies – like schools and communities – drive improvements in education.
 Our work in school design and consultation guides schools as they transition to transdisciplinary problem-based STEM learning.
 Teacher engagement, student learning and community involvement in these schools is remarkable.
 (Data supplied by schools backs this up; we hope you take the time to review it.)